Coal baron Tinkler's holding company pays creditors at 11th hour

 A winding-up action over Tinkler Group Holdings Pty Ltd would have dealt yet another blow to the 36-year-old coal baron, who has been grappling with a slew of lawsuits over commercial disputes and unpaid bills.

-His financial troubles have raised questions over the future of his near one-fifth stake in Australia’s largest independent coal miner Whitehaven Coal Ltd (WHC.AX).
+His financial troubles have raised questions over the future of his near one-fifth stake in Australia’s largest independent coal miner Whitehaven Coal Ltd.

 The latest creditor, Internet Fraud Watchdog, said Tinkler Group had provided evidence that it had paid the money owed, plus costs and interests, and expected to drop its winding-up action at the New South Wales Supreme Court on Friday.